aimanjunaid2798/family-office-intelligence/README.md

 ---

-### Data Pipeline Entry Point
+# Core Scripts & Architecture

-`main.py` is the primary entry point for the data pipeline, orchestrating the discovery, enrichment, validation, and production dataset generation workflow.
+* **`main.py` (Data Pipeline Entry Point):** The primary entry point for the data pipeline, orchestrating the discovery, enrichment, validation, and production dataset generation workflow.
+It programmatically manages the ingestion of raw entities down to the finalized `final_clean_evaluation_v2.csv`.
+* **`streamlit_app.py` (Application Layer):** The customer-facing interface that initializes the local FAISS vector store, embeds incoming queries via `BAAI/bge-small-en-v1.5`, and connects with Groq’s `llama-3.3-70b-versatile` for grounded response generation.

 ---